Burrabazar

 Burrabazar (also spelt as Bara Bazar) is a neighbourhood of Central-North Kolkata, in Kolkata district in the Indian state of West Bengal.

 Bazar Kolkata

 A view of Burrabazar and Mahatma Gandhi Road (formerly Harrison Road) in Kolkata.

-In between Sutanuti haat made way for Bazar Kolkata, some time in the 18th century.
-The market was spread over nearly 500 bighas and the residential area covered another 400 bighas.
-Apart from the Seths and Basaks, there were the gold merchants Mullicks and other men of their calibre.
-Their affluence and pomp are legends even in their days.
-There also were merchants of comparatively lesser affluence.
-As for example, the area around what is now Kalakar Street was known as Dhakapattys, as it was home to the Sahas, cloth merchants from Dhaka.
-The Sheths and Basaks had close links with such cloth producing centres as Dhaka, Murshidabad and Cossimbazar.
+In the 18th century, the Sutanuti haat was gradually replaced by Bazar Kolkata.
+The market was covered nearly 500 bighas, while the surrounding residential area extended over another 400 bighas.
+Prominent families included the Seths and Basaks, along with gold merchants such as Mullicks, whose wealth and social prominence were widely note.
+The area also housed merchants of more modest means, for example, the neighborhood around present-day Kalakar Street was known as Dhakapattys, home to the Sahas, cloth merchants originally from Dhaka.
+The Sheths and Basaks maintained close tied with major cloth-producing centres, including Dhaka, Murshidabad, and Cossimbazar.

 Police section house

 In 1888, one of the 25 newly organized police section houses was located in Burrabazar.